dmcpatrimonio/operative-history/paper.md

 ---
-title   : "The death and life of 'operative' history"
+title   : "The Death and Life of 'Operative' History"
-subtitle: "Dialogues between historiography and design theory in contemporary Italy" date    : "EAHN 2020 session 'Split Cultures/New Dialogues: Research in Architectural History and Theory'" author  : "Pedro Paulo Palazzo[^aff]"
+subtitle: "Dialogues Between Historiography and Design Theory in Contemporary Italy" date    : "EAHN 2021 session 'Split Cultures/New Dialogues: Research in Architectural History and Theory'" author  : "Pedro P. Palazzo[^aff]"
 affiliation: >
   Visiting scholar at the Università degli Studi di Roma « Tor Vergata » department of Civil and Computer